salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

 servers or locations.
 Following text takes apart individual layers and explains them in further detail.

 Core reclass functions
 ----------------------

+reclass in node centric classifier for any configuration management.
 When reclass parses a node or class definition and encounters a parent class, it recurses to this parent class first before reading any data of the node (or class).
 When reclass returns from the recursive, depth first walk, it then merges all information of the current node (or class) into the information it obtained during the recursion.